Sea otter: As a keystone species

-Reintroduction of sea otters to British Columbia has led to a dramatic improvement in the health of coastal ecosystems, and similar changes have been observed as sea otter populations recovered in the Aleutian and Commander Islands and the Big Sur coast of California However, some kelp forest ecosystems in California have also thrived without sea otters, with sea urchin populations apparently controlled by other factors.
+Reintroduction of sea otters to British Columbia has led to a dramatic improvement in the health of coastal ecosystems, and similar changes have been observed as sea otter populations recovered in the Aleutian and Commander Islands and the Big Sur coast of California.
+However, some kelp forest ecosystems in California have also thrived without sea otters, with sea urchin populations apparently controlled by other factors.
 The role of sea otters in maintaining kelp forests has been observed to be more important in areas of open coast than in more protected bays and estuaries.

 Sea otters affect rocky ecosystems that are dominated by mussel beds by removing mussels from rocks.
 This allows space for competing species and increases species diversity.

+Recent studies have discovered more trophic benefits that can be traced back to sea otters.
+Sea otters, while digging for prey, stimulate seagrass growth and increase the genetic diversity of eelgrass meadows, making them more resilient and thus protecting coastlines from storm surges and rising sea levels.
+By controlling the populations of various crab species, sea otters also reduce coastal erosion back to natural levels.
+Sea otters have likewise been shown to control the populations of highly destructive invasive species, such as the European green crab, which the American government has squandered millions of dollars trying to eradicate with little success.

 Predators

-Leading mammalian predators of this species include orcas and sea lions, and bald eagles may grab pups from the surface of the water.
-Young predators may kill an otter and not eat it.
+The leading mammalian predators of this species is the orca.
+Sea lions and bald eagles may prey on pups.
 On land, young sea otters may face attack from bears and coyotes.
-In California, great white sharks are their primary predator but there is no evidence that the sharks eat them.
+In California, great white sharks are their primary predator, though this is the result of mistaking otters for seals and they do not consume otters after biting them.
+In Katmai National Park, grey wolves have been recorded to hunt and kill sea otters.

 Urban runoff transporting cat feces into the ocean brings Toxoplasma gondii, an obligate parasite of felids, which has killed sea otters.
 Parasitic infections of Sarcocystis neurona are also associated with human activity.
 According to the U.S. Geological Survey and the CDC, northern sea otters off Washington have been infected with the H1N1 flu virus and "may be a newly identified animal host of influenza viruses".